 - Hot Tubbing

 It’s time to show Pass Holders the love!
-During Breckenridge Resort’s Pass Holder Appreciation, you can enjoy demo days, First Tracks, free Epic Mix Racing, parties, live music, giveaways and more!
+During Breckenridge Resort’s Pass Holder Appreciation week, you can enjoy First Tracks, live music, discounts on demos and more!
 What’s even better than being appreciated?
 They’re holding this event series from Feb.
 3 – Feb.
 9- a time where skies are blue, snow falls in abundance and the most terrain will be available.

 Relax and Unwind

-To unwind for the day, head to the spa for a couple’s massage, take a yoga class at Meta or Bhava Yoga Studio, or sit in the sauna or hot-tub at the Recreation Center.
-Check out more ways to rejuvenate in Breckenridge.
+To unwind for the day, head to the spa for a couple’s massage, take a yoga class at Meta or Bhava Yoga Studio, or sit in the sauna or hot-tub at the Breckenridge Recreation Center.
+Check out more ways to reset and rejuvenate in Breckenridge.

-Once you’re feeling relaxed and warmed up from a big day playing in the snow, head out for a night on the town and try some of Breckenridge’s new restaurants.
-Once you’re full, grab drinks at one of many bars right in town, and don’t forget to grab some happy-hour deals at Aurum featuring half-priced menu items, half priced wines by the glass, $3 draft beer and $7 classic Cocktails!
+Once you’re feeling relaxed and warmed up from a big day playing in the snow, head out for a night on the town and try some of Breckenridge’s newest restaurants.
+Once you’re full, grab drinks at one of many bars right in town, and don’t forget to grab some happy-hour deals including late-night specials.

 Want to come to Breckenridge for the Superbowl?
 It can be a blast with so many sports bars in town, but it can also be busy.
 Locals who aren’t into the game will usually ski that day because the crowds clear out in the afternoon, but if both are on your agenda, hit the slopes in the morning and the town in the afternoon!